cfreal/ten/docs/docs/tutorial.md

 </html>
 ```

-As a result, we can follow the redirect;
+As a result, we can follow the redirect:

 ```python
 response = response.follow_redirect()